 There is a branch of Feng Shui which details character traits for individuals.
 This is contained in the Eight Trigram system, which is also connected to the eight basic directions.
 Sometimes the Eight Trigrams (as directions) are referred to literally and sometimes they are more metaphorical.

 For example, the west sector of a house is associated with the Dui trigram (youngest daughter).
 If there was something amiss or in ill-repair in the west, it could then actually affect the youngest daughter in the family.
 If the household had two or more daughters, then the youngest daughter is the one most likely to experience a correlation with the west direction.
+But what if we don’t have a literal youngest daughter in the house where the West sector is a concern?

 This trigram/direction could then affect a person in the house who is the Dui trigram, just based on year of birth.
 And this trigram, symbolic of a young girl, could be ascribed to a male!
 Does this mean the Dui male is effeminate?
 No, it does not mean that at all.
 But there may be some things about the Dui male which evoke some of the traits reflective of the young, charming happy girl, flirtatious and very sociable.
 Some Dui men are very charming and flirtatious in a traditionally male way.